ivailop7/ivailop7/README.md

 ### My name is Ivaylo.

-- 💻 Senior software engineer with background in finance & economics
+- 💻 Software engineering team lead with background in finance & economics
 - 📡 Focus on distributed systems and web technologies.
 - 📽 Makes YouTube videos & blogs about latest technologies.
 - 📚 Teaches programming & finance